MvPorcalla/lumie-chatbot-api/README.md

 # lumie-chatbot-api
-Lumie is a lightweight chatbot assistant built with Node.js, Express, and node-nlp.
-It uses modular JSON files for training data and delivers context-aware responses.
-Easily customizable, it supports custom answer sets, context mapping, and follow-ups—ideal for portfolios or custom apps.

-A lightweight chatbot server built with Node.js and Express, designed to handle user queries using basic NLP (Natural Language Processing) logic like exact and fuzzy string matching.
-Great for learning how chatbots work without using heavy external libraries or APIs.
+Lumie is a lightweight and customizable chatbot API powered by Fuse.js for fuzzy intent matching.
+Built with Node.js and Express, it enables simple, conversational interactions with support for jokes, motivational quotes, and customizable responses.

 ---

 ## 🚀 Features

-- Express.js server with a REST API
-- Simple intent matching using exact and fuzzy logic (Fuse.js)
+* 🎯 Fuzzy intent matching using Fuse.js
-- Logging for development and debugging
-- Rate limiting to prevent spam
-- Easily extensible JSON-based intents and responses
+* 🤖 Easy-to-edit intents via JSON
+* 📜 Built-in and API-based jokes & motivational quotes
+* 🔁 Prevents repeated replies for the same user
+* 🛠️ Developer mode with debug logging
+* 🌐 CORS-ready for frontend integration

+---

+## 🌐 Frontend Integration

+You can easily connect this to a frontend (e.g. a portfolio chatbot UI) via a POST request to `/api/chat`.

 ---